Mars Oxygen ISRU Experiment: Implications

 NASA states that if MOXIE worked efficiently, they could land an approximately 200-times larger, MOXIE-based instrument on the planet, along with a power plant capable of generating 25–30 kW.
 Over the course of approximately one Earth year, this system would produce oxygen at a rate of at least 2 kg/h in support of a human mission sometime in the 2030s.
 The stored oxygen could be used for life support, but the primary need is for an oxidizer for a Mars ascent vehicle.
-It is projected for example, in a mission of four astronauts on Martian surface for a year, only about 1 metric ton of oxygen would be used for life support for the entire year, compared to about 25 metric tons of oxygen for propulsion off the surface of Mars for the return mission.
+It was projected, for example, in a mission of four astronauts on the Martian surface for a year, only about 1 metric ton of oxygen would be used for life support for the entire year, compared to about 25 metric tons of oxygen needed for propulsion off the surface of Mars for the return mission.
 The CO, a byproduct of the reaction, may be collected and used as a low-grade fuel or reacted with water to form methane (CH_{4}) for use as a primary fuel.
-As an alternative use, an oxygen generation system could fill a small oxygen tank to support a sample return mission.
+As an alternative use, an oxygen generation system could fill a small oxygen tank as fuel-oxidizer to support a sample return mission.
 The oxygen could also be combined with hydrogen to form water.